danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 Remote Desktop Virtualization Metadata:

-The use case requirements for the below table is explained in detail in {{?I-D.-kwbdgrr-tsvwg-net-collab-rqmts}}.
+The use case requirements for the below table is explained in detail in {{?I-D.kwbdgrr-tsvwg-net-collab-rqmts}}.
 The metadata for the use case is defined as follows:

 | Traffic type               | Importance | PacketNature    | PacketType          | Comments  |
 |:--------------------------:|:----------:|:---------------:|:-------------------:|:---------:|